AlterRainbow/Scripts/README.md

 Please tell me if a script does not work.

-I started to log execution times for the scripts.
+I started to log executions for the scripts.
 This is so I can see which script is active and whether or not I should update them.

 You can join the discord server to see the logs.